 -

-Code executed when pedestrian group is disassembled.
+Java code that is executed when a pedestrian group is disassembled.

 Local variable: PedGroup group — the group being disassembled